sole/berlin-webaudio-hackday-2014/outline.md

 ## Gotchas

 - Older implementations use prefixed constructor, older node names and constants we don't use anymore.
 But we have Chris Wilson's monkey patch library (TODO) and this article on how to write audio code that works in every browser
-- For performance reasons (TODO investigate & look for the exact details) some Nodes are one use only-need to recreate them everytime you call `stop` on them
+- xmentioned For performance reasons (TODO investigate & look for the exact details) some Nodes are one use only-need to recreate them everytime you call `stop` on them
-- setValue at time won't interpolate if you haven't set an initial value for the ramp using another set* function already
+- xmentioned setValue at time won't interpolate if you haven't set an initial value for the ramp using another set* function already
 - trying to use buffers before they're actually loaded
 - In Chrome you can't new too many AudioContexts.
 ScriptNodes can be starved by holding up event loop for too long. https://twitter.com/ntt/status/505357514645311489
 - The mapping from simpler LR pan (like on a mixer) parameter to the PannerNode x,y,z is kinda messy. http://stackoverflow.com/questions/14378305/how-to-create-very-basic-left-right-equal-power-panning-with-createpanner/14412601#14412601 https://twitter.com/ntt/status/505358246773665792